-Students will investigate the fashion industry and a chosen fashion designer.
-They will learn basic hand sewing and machine sewing skills and techniques.
-They will learn the Japanese art of Sashiko sewing, and construct and learn to make a scrunchie, and a sustainable grocery/tote bag.
+Students will investigate the fashion industry and a chosen fashion designer they will learn basic hand sewing and machine sewing skills and techniques.
 This course offers hands on learning using a range of modern technologies to ensure students can design, make, and evaluate their products.
-Students have will have the opportunity to participate in the Wool4School and APEX Teen Fashion design awards.
-There may be a cost incurred for fabric/resources for projects.
+This subject incurs a cost.